BDA-KTS/claim_similarity_retrieval/README.md

 ### How to Use
 1. Run the method using python claim_similarity_MH.py
 2. Method should ask for user input.
-    a) input the sentence similar to which u want to search a claim
+    a) input the sentence similar to which you want to search a claim

     b)Output should be the relevant claim/claims